pirovc/metameta/README.md

 	    kaiju: "custom_fungi_db/kaiju/"
 	    kraken: "custom_fungi_db/kraken/"

-On the first run MetaMeta will compile the database for each tool.
+On the first run MetaMeta will compile the "new_custom_fungi_db" database for each configured tool.

 Folder structure:
 -----------------